nic-dgl104-winter-2024/rrj-Ting-Yu-Chen/README.md

 - **What is the language used for?**

-  Lua is an embeddable, extensible, lightweight language.Lua has a small and clean API, making it suitable for various applications, particularly those where a small and efficient scripting language is needed.
+  Lua is an embeddable, extensible, lightweight language.Lua has a small and clean API, making it suitable for various applications, particularly those where a small and efficient scripting language is needed (Stieg, 2022).

   It is a  general-purpose programming.
 Lua has implemented  for games , embedded systems and scripting environments.